-(1) CCA.-The term "CCA" means Campus and Community Affairs.

-(2) COMMITTEE.-The term "committee" includes each committee, subcommittee, board, or similar entity under the purview and authority of the Senate.

-(3) CPUC.-The term "CPUC" means the Council of the Princeton University Community.

-(4) CPUC CHARTER.-The term "CPUC Charter" means the Charter of the Council of the Princeton University Community.

-(5) ELECTED USG OFFICE.-The term "Elected USG Office" means-

-(A) a voting Senate office; and

-(B) a Class Government office.

-(6) INSTANT RUNOFF VOTING.-The term "instant runoff voting" means an implementation of the system of the single transferable vote in which 1 candidate is elected in each election.

-(7) IT.-The term "IT" means Information Technology.

-(8) MALFEASANCE.-The term "malfeasance" means malicious or negligent exercise of a duty.
-13

-(9) MEETING.-The term "meeting" means a regular or special meeting of the Senate.

-(10) MEETING OR OTHER MANDATORY EVENT.-The term "meeting or other mandatory event" means:

-12 Honor Sys.
-Const. art.
-VI.
+- (1) CCA.-The term "CCA" means Campus and Community Affairs. - (2) COMMITTEE.-The term "committee" includes each committee, subcommittee, board, or similar entity under the purview and authority of the Senate. - (3) CPUC.-The term "CPUC" means the Council of the Princeton University Community. - (4) CPUC CHARTER.-The term "CPUC Charter" means the Charter of the Council of the Princeton University Community. - (5) ELECTED USG OFFICE.-The term "Elected USG Office" means- - (A) a voting Senate office; and - (B) a Class Government office. - (6) INSTANT RUNOFF VOTING.-The term "instant runoff voting" means an implementation of the system of the single transferable vote in which 1 candidate is elected in each election. - (7) IT.-The term "IT" means Information Technology. - (8) Malfeasance.-The term "malfeasance" means malicious or negligent exercise of a duty.
+13 - (9) MEETING.-The term "meeting" means a regular or special meeting of the Senate - (10) MEETING OR OTHER MANDATORY EVENT.-The term "meeting or other mandatory event" means: - (A) A regular or special Senate meeting. - (B) A CPUC meeting, in the case of a U-Councilor, the Vice President, or the President. - (C) An Executive Committee meeting, in the case of an Executive Committee member. - (D) Another scheduled Senate commitment that the member in question must attend.